-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2021
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2022

-NOTE 9 - OTHER EMPLOYEE BENEFITS
+NOTE 8 - OTHER EMPLOYEE BENEFITS

-The criteria for determining vacation leave and sick leave benefits are derived from School policies.
+The criteria for determining vacation leave and sick leave benefits are derived from the School's policies.
 Classified employees earn ten to twenty days of vacation per year, depending upon length of service.
 Accumulated unused vacation time is paid to classified employees upon termination of employment, but does not carry forward from year to year.
-Teachers do not earn vacation time.
+Certified employees do not earn vacation time.
 Certified and classified employees earn sick leave at a rate of 1.25 days per month in a twelve-month period.
-Certified employees can accumulate a sick leave balance up to a maximum of 180 days and are paid 25% of this balance.
-Classified employees can accumulate a sick leave balance up to a maximum of 180 days and are paid 25% of this balance.
-Accumulated unused vacation time is paid to classified employees upon termination of employment, but does not carry forward from year to year, with the exception of fiscal year 2020, board resolution # 786-20.
-The Board approved carrying over 5 vacation days from fiscal year 2020 to fiscal year 2021.
+Certified and classified employees can accumulate a sick leave balance up to a maximum of 180 days and are paid 25% of this balance.
 Upon retirement, and with a minimum of ten years' service, employees receive a severance payment based on these criteria.

-NOTE 10 - RISK MANAGEMENT
+NOTE 9 - RISK MANAGEMENT